It’s so wild to take offspring from one cross and breed them again- the results are wild!

-This specific AOS hybrid, created by Barry Schwartz, has the most velvety leaves we've seen from an AOS.
-The vibrant green leaves, red sinus, and bright veins make this anthurium a stand out.
+This seed grown AOS, has the most velvety leaves we've seen from an AOS.
+The vibrant VELVET green leaves, red sinus, and bright veins make this anthurium a stand out.

 Pollen parent: Dark Forgetii

-We use a very dark Forgetii with a complete lack of irredescence venation, but a gorgeously irredescent leave for breeding.
+We use a very dark Forgetii with a complete lack of irredescence venation, but a gorgeously irredescent leaf for breeding.
 The results are always out of this world!

-The combination of these two plants should produce some will traits and we are here for it.
+The combination of these two plants should produce some wild traits and we are here for it.